LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/advanced-features.md

 ### Receiving Last consumer message (Messaging Only)

-Third-Party bot now provides a way to add the last consumer message as a part of the welcome event.
-When an ongoing conversation gets transferred to a new Agent or Skill, This enhancement will allow brands to respond to the last consumer message uttered as per their needs.
+When an ongoing conversation gets transferred to a bot connected via the Third-Party Bot connector, the connector forwards the last consumer message to the AI vendor as part of the [the welcome event](third-party-bots-amazon-lex-basic-content.html#the-welcome-event).
+This allows the bot to react to the last consumer message instead of instantiating a new conversation.

 In Custom Endpoint service, last consumer message is passed via the property `lastConsumerMessage` that is sent with `context` information as part of `lpEvent` data.
 An example of the request body containing WelcomeEvent can be seen below: